 Common Types of Amputations

 An amputation is a medical procedure where a limb or extremity is partially or entirely removed.
-While you can still live a fulfilling life after an amputation, adjusting to losing a body part may be challenging.
+While you can still live a fulfilling life after an amputation, adjusting to losing a body part is understandably difficult.

 Common types of amputation include: